MaiFlava1/Study/Note/Basic/Basic Shading Theory/High dynamic range (HDR).md

 # High dynamic range (HDR)
 ### What is HDR
 ---
-Increasing some range, in this case is light.
+Increasing some range, in this case is light, specificl.